 An annual registration day is held in late August when athletes register for both Winter and Summer programs.
 The annual registration fee is $15.00 for each sport.
 Annual registration fees are capped at $50 (total) if the athlete wishes to register for four or more sports.
 Please note, however, that some sports may require additional fees to cover the costs of venue access or transportation.
 These additional fees can be paid at a later date.

-Returning athletes, please download, print and fill out the SOBC Coquitlam Program Registration & Medical form.
+Please download, print and fill out the SOBC Coquitlam Returning Athlete Registration & Medical form.
 Bring your completed form and payment to the annual registration event.
 If you prefer to renew your registration by mail, send the completed form along with payment (please make cheques payable to SOBC-Coquitlam) to the following address:

 SOBC Coquitlam Registrar